U54Bioinformatics/PhylinSic_Project/README.md

 *3. Preprocess the single cell files.*

 These rules work on directories (batches) of single cell files.
+They implement a GATK-based pipeline for preprocessing RNA-Seq data.

 ```
 Rules: